axie0927/FindingGhostParticles-RegressionSubgroup/README.md

 We performed an EDA on the processed data to figure out which features would be the best the use in our model training.
 This EDA utilizes a subset of the larger training data set, this file can be found named 'results.csv'.
 Note that it will not be used in the model building and we will be using the full data set for training.

-## Reproducing The Code
-The data can be downloaded at this [link](https://zenodo.org/records/8257027).
-There are 25 different data files, and this data is not processed.
-In order to extract parameters from the data, download the raw data and run the Master.py script located in the src folder of the repository.
-The src folder also contains a parameter-functions folder with each parameter extraction function separately defined.
-Due to the large size of the data files, the processed data will not be kept in this repository.
-The processed data can be found in this [Google Drive](https://drive.google.com/drive/folders/1SnmQemcXWPvKvJBmGkd0hSqTQ8gbs0C4).

 ## Further Reading